 When asked what she got out of working with Isabelle Huppert in White Material, Denis answered, in a word, “love.”
 “If I see some clip of White Material, I see the little Isabelle with a pink dress and I am almost in tears,” Denis said.
 “She was probably the only one apart from the Cameroonese crew who never complained…She was always happy to do everything.”
-Asked directly how she thought of Chocolat now, her response had nothing to do with the movie as it existed on screen, or with a moment in her career, or with industry war stories that are now old enough to laugh at.
+Asked directly how she thought of Chocolat now, her response had nothing to do with a turning point in her career, or with the movie as it existed on screen, or with industry war stories that are now old enough to laugh at.
 Instead, she immediately talked about Chocolat as one might share a photo album:

 For me now, I know the little girl in the film.
 She is a mother, she has children, she’s a veterinarian.
 Isaach de Bankolé is still a great friend of mine.
 He is a very important person in my life.
 Giulia Boschi is no more an actress.
 She’s teaching Chinese in Italy.
 It’s because of those actors that the film touched me…When I think of the film, I think of them.
 Not of the film.